ISSS Link (e-forms)

 As soon as a student or scholar makes plans to travel internationally (including short trips to Canada or Mexico), they should complete the following:

-This e-form should be submitted each time a student or scholar travels internationally—even if they have a valid travel signature.
-Within 5 business days, ISSS will review the e-form and advise accordingly.
+• It should be submitted each time a student or scholar travels internationally—even if they have a valid travel signature.

-If the traveler does not have all the required documentation, the US Department of Homeland Security Customs and Border Protection (CBP) may deny their entry to the US.
+• If the traveler does not have all the required documentation, the US Department of Homeland Security Customs and Border Protection (CBP) may deny their entry to the US.

-If the traveler needs to get a new US visa stamp while abroad, they should follow the procedures outlined on ISSS' Apply for a US Visa page.
+• If the traveler needs to get a new US visa stamp while abroad, they should follow the procedures outlined on ISSS' Apply for a US Visa page.

-Monitor travel advisory updates issued by the United States Department of State.
+3. Monitor travel advisory updates issued by the United States Department of State.

-Become familiar with Emory’s international travel best practices.
+4. Become familiar with Emory’s international travel best practices.

-Emory contracts with International SOS (ISOS) to provide security and medical evacuation services, and a variety of health, safety, and security resources for the university community traveling abroad.
+• Emory contracts with International SOS (ISOS) to provide security and medical evacuation services, and a variety of health, safety, and security resources for the university community traveling abroad.

-If their travel plans change during their trip, students and scholars should upload their new itinerary in ISOS immediately for proper assistance.
+• If their travel plans change during their trip, students and scholars should upload their new itinerary in ISOS immediately for proper assistance.

-Apply for a third country visa (if necessary): If a student or scholar is visiting or traveling through any country other than the one that issued their passport, they may need a visa.
-ISSS cannot advise students and scholars on the entry requirements for countries other than the US.
-However, it is recommended that travelers check the embassy website for the country to which they will travel and/or contact their closest consulate or embassy.
+• If a student or scholar is visiting or traveling through any country other than the one that issued their passport, they may need a visa.

-F-1 students, J-1 exchange visitors, and their F-2/J-2 dependents must have a valid travel signature on their I-20 or DS-2019 to re-enter the US.
+F-1 students, J-1 exchange visitors and their F-2/J-2 dependents must have a valid travel signature on their I-20 or DS-2019 to re-enter the US.
 To check if they have a travel signature and/or if it will be valid at the time they return to the US, Fs and Js should refer to their most recent I-20 or DS-2019:

-- F-1/F-2: the travel signature can be found on page 2 of the most recent I-20.
+• F-1/F-2: the travel signature can be found on page two of the most recent I-20.

 Travel Signature Validity:

-- F-1 and their F-2 Dependents:
+• F-1 and their F-2 Dependents:

-- If pursuing a degree, the signature is valid for one year.
+• If pursuing a degree, the signature is valid for one year.

-- J-1 and their J-2 Dependents: the signature is valid for one year
+• J-1 and their J-2 Dependents: the signature is valid for one year.

 Request a Travel Signature:

-Submit a "Travel Information Update" e-form in ISSS Link.
-Upon approval, ISSS will issue a new I-20/DS-2019 and send it to the student/scholar electronically (if they do not already have a valid travel signature).
-When they receive the new I-20/DS-2019, the student or scholar should make sure to print, sign, and date the document.
+Submit a Travel Information Update form in ISSS Link.
+Upon approval, ISSS will issue a new I-20/DS-2019, and send it to the student/scholar electronically (if they do not already have a valid travel signature).
+When they receive the new I-20/DS-2019, the student or scholar should make sure to print, sign, and date the document using an ink pen.
 They must present the printed document to US Customs and Border Protection upon re-entry into the US.

 I-20/DS-2019